- Why Take a Prostate Supplement?

 Trying to find the best prostate supplement that works isn’t easy.

-There are so many to choose from.
-It’s difficult to know where to start.
+There are so many to choose from that it can be difficult to know where to start.

-Because BPH (benign prostatic hyperplasia) causes the prostate gland to enlarge, it can cause prostate problems such as weak urine flow or frequent urination throughout the day or at night.
+Because BPH (benign prostatic hyperplasia) causes the prostate gland to enlarge, it can cause symptoms such as weak urine flow or frequent urination throughout the day or at night.

 Why Take a Prostate Supplement?